How Do I Know If An Article Is Peer Reviewed

 Identifying whether an article is peer-reviewed can be crucial for ensuring the reliability and credibility of your sources.
 Here are practical tips and expert advice to help you determine if an article has undergone peer review:

 2. Look for Indicators in the Article: While not always definitive, certain indicators within the article itself can suggest that it has been peer-reviewed.
-For example, look for a section describing the methodology used in the research.
+As an example, look for a section describing the methodology used in the research.
 Peer-reviewed articles typically provide detailed descriptions of their methods, including information about the study design, sample size, data collection procedures, and statistical analyses.
 The presence of a well-defined methodology section is a good sign that the article has undergone scrutiny by experts in the field.

 3. Use Library Databases: Academic databases such as JSTOR, PubMed, Scopus, and Web of Science are excellent resources for finding peer-reviewed articles.
 These databases often include filters that allow you to limit your search to peer-reviewed or scholarly articles.
 When searching for articles in these databases, look for a checkbox or option labeled "peer-reviewed," "scholarly," or "refereed."
-Selecting this option will ensure that your search results only include articles that have undergone peer review.
+Selecting this option will check that your search results only include articles that have undergone peer review.

 Most library databases also provide detailed information about the journals they index, including whether or not the journal is peer-reviewed.
 You can typically find this information by clicking on the journal's title in the database or by consulting the database's list of indexed journals.
 Librarians are also excellent resources for help using library databases and understanding source credibility.
 They can guide you through the process of finding peer-reviewed articles and help you evaluate the quality of your sources.